-Finally, the onset of plant water stress in the non-irrigated treatment was determined by analyzing the difference (Δtcanopy-air)NI- (Δtcanopy-air)I and the difference VPDNI - VPDI.
-When both differences became positive and did not return to negative values, plants of the non-irrigated treatment were supposed to be under water stress.
+Finally, the onset of plant water stress in the deficit irrigated treatment was determined by analyzing the difference (Δtcanopy-air)DI- (Δtcanopy-air)FI and the difference VPDNI - VPDI.
+When both differences became positive and did not return to negative values, plants of the deficit irrigated treatment were supposed to be under water stress.